akshay2211/UserList/README.md

 # UserList
-Android Application sample in Compose demostrating the power of Paging
+Android Application sample in Compose demostrating the power of Paging3 with Single Source of Truth Concept.

 Screenshots
 -----------